frdchang/fcMatlabTools/README.md

 ## diary of progress:
+* 20160218 __multi emitter fitting__ needs pertubation on its initial conditions?  if two spots start at the same position in parameter space, won't they flow together?  or take a long time for the numerical error to diverge the solutions?
+* 20160218 __multi emitter fitting__ basically entails a super position of the single emitter (a single gaussian).
+DLambda/DTheta_i for n emitters is simply the sum of the n-1 gaussian with the remaining gaussian of interest being in its derivative form then added.  then take the dot product.
+* 20160218 __gradient ascent__ of the log likelihood entails basically the dot product between DLogLike/DLambda and DLambda/DTheta_i: the first vector being the likelihood error vector between data and the model parameterized by the current set of parameters, and the second vector the derivative of the shape function w.r.t. theta_i.
+This is just the chain rule, but having dot product geometry in mind helps.
 * 20160207 __what to do?__ after likelihood thresholding there will be blobs of candidate spot locations.  how to process this to hand off to iterative MLE?  h-dome can pluck out local maximas (fast, but pixel resolution).  mean-shift can pluck out local maximas (slow, but subpixel).  log can pluck out local maximas, but can be noisy?
 * 20160213 __passing parameters to functions__ can also pass to subfunctions, so you must list the subfunctions that have the parameters cascaded to them so the user gets a heads up.
 Programming rule: append the parameters as you go, so you can have master parameter list for inspection and can be return if desired.
 * 20160213 __passing parameters to functions__ can also cascade the varargin to sub-functions.  this allows the user to change many parameters at once from a root function, but be mindful of parameter name collisions.  there is no checking of that!!!!